European ambassadors visit Foynes Port for briefing on renewable energy plan for Shannon Estuary

 THE Dutch and German Ambassadors to Ireland have endorsed the proposition that the Shannon Estuary has the potential to generate renewable energy at a European Scale.

-Ambassador Adriaan Palm (Netherlands) and Ambassador Cord Meier-Klodt (Germany) recently visited Foynes Port which will be a key enabler of the estuary’s planned transformation into a global renewable energy hub over the coming decades.
+Ambassador Adriaan Palm (Netherlands) and Ambassador Cord Meier-Klodt (Germany) recently visited Foynes Port in County Limerick which will be a key enabler of the estuary’s planned transformation into a global renewable energy hub over the coming decades.

 The visit was at the invitation of Shannon Foynes Port Company, which has statutory jurisdiction over all marine activities on the Estuary.